 scientist, Writer, and ornithologist

 "GrrlScientist" is the pseudonym of an evolutionary ecologist/ornithologist & parrot researcher.
-Science writer/journalist at Forbes & for the non-profit Think Tank, The Evolution Institute.
-Podcast writer for the non-profit BirdNote Radio.
+Science writer/journalist at Forbes & at the non-profit think tank, The Evolution Institute.
+Podcast writer for BirdNote Radio.
 Formerly: The Guardian (UK).

 After earning a degree in microbiology (emphasis: virology) & working at the Fred Hutchinson Cancer Research Center in Seattle, GrrlScientist earned her PhD in zoology from the University of Washington in Seattle, where she studied testosterone & behaviour in white-crowned sparrows.
 She then was a Chapman Postdoctoral Fellow at the American Museum of Natural History in New York City, where she studied the phylogeography, speciation & distribution of lories & other South Pacific Islands parrots.

 A discarded scientist, she returned to her roots: writing.
-She wrote her eponymous science blog for The Guardian for longer than six years, & her writing has also been published by ABS-CBN, Science, Nature, Nature Blog Network, SciLogs, Birding Blogs & ScienceBlogs.
-She collects & curates her best writing on Medium.
-She's active on twitter @grrlscientist & sends a weekly
+She wrote her eponymous science blog for The Guardian for longer than six years & has written for ABS-CBN, Science, Nature, Nature Blog Network, SciLogs, Birding Blogs & ScienceBlogs.
+Her best writing is collected & curated on Medium.
+She's active on twitter @grrlscientist & sends a weekly TinyLetter.